TSS Certification Process - TSB 2000 Standard

 consistent with the proprietary TSB TSCM Operational Standard – Policy

-and Procedure Guideline (OS-PPG) and the official TSB 2000 Standard.
+and Procedure Guideline (OS-PPG) TM and the TSB 2000

 with perhaps little or no working experience or formal training, as well